csebooks/relational-databases/content.en/part-seven-specialty-databases/_index.md

 This representation has the advantage that all XML information can be repre- sented directly in relational form, and many XML queries can be translated into relational queries and executed inside the database system.
 However, it has the drawback that each element gets broken up into many pieces, and a large number of joins are required to reassemble subelements into an element.

-####23.6.2.3 Map to Relations
+#### 23.6.2.3 Map to Relations

 In this approach, XML elements whose schema is known are mapped to relations and attributes.
 Elements whose schema is unknown are stored as strings or as a tree.

 A relation is created for each element type (including subelements) whose schema is known and whose type is a complex type (that is, contains attributes or subelements).
 The root element of the document can be ignored in this step if it does not have any attributes.
 The attributes of the relation are defined as follows:

-• All attributes of these elements are stored as string-valued attributes of the relation.
+- All attributes of these elements are stored as string-valued attributes of the relation.

-• If a subelement of the element is a simple type (that is, cannot have attributes or subelements), an attribute is added to the relation to represent the subele- ment.
+- If a subelement of the element is a simple type (that is, cannot have attributes or subelements), an attribute is added to the relation to represent the subele- ment.
 The type of the relation attribute defaults to a string value, but if the subelement had an XML Schema type, a corresponding SQL type may be used.

 For example, when applied to the element department in the schema (DTD or XML Schema) of the data in Figure 23.1, the subelements dept name, building and budget of the element department all become attributes of a relation department.
 Applying this procedure to the remaining elements, we get back the original relational schema that we have used in earlier chapters.

-• Otherwise, a relation is created corresponding to the subelement (using the same rules recursively on its subelements).
+- Otherwise, a relation is created corresponding to the subelement (using the same rules recursively on its subelements).
 Further:

 ◦ An identifier attribute is added to the relations representing the element.
 (The identifier attribute is added only once even if an element has several subelements.)

-◦ An attribute parent id_ is added to the relation representing the subelement, storing the identifier of its parent element.
+◦ An attribute parent id is added to the relation representing the subelement, storing the identifier of its parent element.

 ◦ If ordering is to be preserved, an attribute position is added to the relation representing the subelement.